 In Singapore, the LTV limit depends on your home type and the number of outstanding mortgages you have.
-The maximum LTV for bank loans is 75%, while the maximum is 90% for HDB concessionary loans.
-For more about the difference between bank loans and HDB loans, please refer to our full guide.
+The maximum LTV for bank loans is 75%, while the maximum is 80% for HDB concessionary loans.
 However, banks are not required to offer loans of the maximum LTV amount.
 In reality, they will make decisions based on your complete borrowing profile.

 Additional Home Loan Borrowing Factors